acse-srm3018/ReservoirClassification/README.md

 ## Models Comparsion and choosing

-We trained different models to compare them and find the best ones based on their performance.
+We trained different models with different number of neurons in hidden layers to compare them and find the best ones based on their performance.

-The images of performance of different models on original datasets can be find under [images](https://github.com/acse-srm3018/FoamCO2Prediction/tree/main/images) directory.
-Based on the comparison of the accuracy and loss of the training and validation data, the ... and ... models were idetified as the best.

-## Model Properties

-The results of the grid search is given in the tables which can be found in the [supplementary files](https://github.com/acse-srm3018/FoamCO2Prediction/tree/main/supplemantaryfile) directory.

 ## Data Preprocessing

 Mean and standard deviation, Max and min of training and validation set were calcualted.
-Then pressure data standardized and normalized using these statistical values.
+Then pressure derivative data standardized and normalized using these statistical values.

 ## Installation